RalphDesmangles/ralphdesmangles.github.io/_posts/2020-08-26-TryHackMe-Skynet-Writeup.md

         [...]
 ```

 Now that we know which files might contain information and which shares they belong to.
-Using `smbclient` connect to the `anonymous` share and download `attention.txt` and the 3 `log*.txt` files.
+Using `smbclient` connect to the `anonymous` share and download `attention.txt` and the three `log*.txt` files.

 **SMBClient**

 ![](/assets/images/thm-skynet/smbshare.png)

  `attention.txt`